 Instead of saying:

-“I provide advisory services to help small businesses recognize their growth potential.”
+“I provide advisory services to help small businesses recognise their growth potential.”

 “I help small businesses who are sick of having the same year over and over again.”